enigmawoman/enigmawoman/README.md

 - 👋 Hi, I’m @enigmawoman
-- 👀 I’m interested in Front End Web Development
-- 🌱 I’m currently studying Full Stack Coding with the University of Birmingham
+- 🌱 Full Stack Web Developer - Certificate, University of Birmingham
-- 💞️ I’m looking to collaborate on learning code
+- 💞️ I’m looking to collaborate on projects to further develop my skills - so reach out! 😉

 <!---
 enigmawoman/enigmawoman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.